Maia-DAO/governance-monorepo/README.md

 ## Governance Process

 This section offers detailed instructions and a step-by-step guide on how to progress from an initial idea to the on-chain execution of a proposal.
-This section provides clear and easy-to-understand instructions, possibly accompanied by flow diagrams or process maps to facilitate comprehension.
-Whether you are a newcomer or an experienced contributor, this guide will help you navigate the governance processes efficiently, ensuring transparency and inclusivity throughout.

 ### Phase 1: Request for Comment (RFC)